d99kris/nchat/README.md

     nchat --setup

-The setup mode prompts for phone number, which shall be added with country code.
+The setup mode prompts for phone number, which shall be entered with country code.
 Example:

     $ nchat --setup
     Protocols: